Piano tuning, voicing and regulation in the middle region of the Netherlands

 -

-- If I happen to break a string (not a copper-wound bass string) and there is time for it, I will mount a new one.
+- If I happen to break a string I will mount a new one, if there is time for it.
 This takes about 25 minutes extra.
 Costs: €30.
 For the spinning and mounting of a new bass string a new appointment must be made.

 - You can pay cash, I can send you a 'Tikkie,' or you transfer the amount due to my account: